AathreyaG/reactai-starter/user-story.md

-### **Title: Upload CSV File** ###
+### **Title: Submit Enrollment Form A-9000**###

-User Role: As a Catalog Manager, I want to upload a CSV file so that I can populate the catalog database efficiently.
+User Role: As an Applicant, I want to submit my enrollment form online so that I can be considered for enrollment.

 Functional Description:

-The system should allow users to upload a CSV file containing catalog data.
-The backend should validate, parse, and store this data in PostgreSQL.
-The UI should provide real-time feedback during upload and notify users upon completion.
+The system should enable applicants to fill out and submit the A-9000 enrollment form via the online portal.
+This feature aims to facilitate easy submission of enrollment information and ensure that necessary data is captured accurately for processing.

 **GIVEN-WHEN-THEN Scenario**:

-GIVEN I am on the file upload page
+GIVEN I am on the enrollment form page

-WHEN I select a valid CSV file and click "Upload"
+WHEN I fill in all required fields and click "Submit"

-THEN the system should process the file, validate its format, and store the data in the database
+THEN the system should validate the information and store it in the database

 **Acceptance Criteria**:

-- The system must support CSV file uploads up to 100MB.
-- If the file is invalid, an error message must be displayed.
-- Upon successful upload, data should be inserted into PostgreSQL.
-- The system must provide progress feedback while uploading.
+- The form must include all required fields as per the A-9000 specifications.
+- Form submission should trigger a validation process to ensure data accuracy.
-- Logs must be stored in AWS CloudWatch for debugging.
+- Successful submissions must be stored in PostgreSQL.
+- Users should receive a confirmation message upon successful submission.

 Story Points: 5 (Moderate complexity)